For the test, I’m not going to use everything in ReactJS.NET but only JSPool and everything below.

 - 16.GB RAM

 - 512 GB SSD

 For each engine, I would 10 cycles initialization and procession of 1000 commands.
 As A command I’ve selected a server-side rendering of a header component used in previous posts.
-The component in generated as a part of a WebPack package that includes React & Redux.
-A size of the package is ~2mb.
+The component is generated as a part of a WebPack package that includes React & Redux.
+The size of the package is ~2MB.

 To start with I need to mention that not all engines were able to finish.
 Jurassic start throwing errors and was abandoned.

 Here is a timing for each tested engine:

 |JS Engine||Initialization, s||Execution time for 1k, s||Max Memory used, ~MB|